 Since Florida State University philosophy professor Al Mele spoke at STI’s 2010 Experts Meeting Is Science Compatible with Free Will?, he has been prolific on the topic.

 "Parental Happiness and Work-Family Arrangements” by Laurie DeRose.
-Via @FamStudies #PR #family family-studies.org/work-family-si…one year ago
+Via @FamStudies #PR #family family-studies.org/work-family-si…2 years ago

 Lucy Küng, Visiting Fellow at Oxford University’s Reuters Institute for the Study of Journalism, and Professor of Media Innovation at the University of Oslo, shares the keys to digital news’ success in a recently published book.